thegr8kareem/alx-system_engineering-devops/README.md

-This repo is for shell scripting
+This is a readme describing the commands in shell permissions